 The Chord Hammers is probably whatmakes the library the most realistic.
 It allows you to go from one chord to another and play the hammer ons and pull offs between them.
-We used it a lot in the finger picking demo.

 The Capo simulates a real capo, you can choose to make it transpose the chords or not, transposing can be useful if you want to play chords high on the neck.